Schnueggel/wanamu-backend/README.md

 ## Database

-All data is stored in a Mysql Database.
+All data is stored in a MySQL Database.

 ## Mockups